howsoai/platform-installation-examples/oidc/troubleshooting.md

   pkceCodeVerifierSize: 64
 ```

-Verify that these values match your Identity provider's configuration exactly.
+Verify that these values match your IdP's configuration exactly.

 ## Browser Checks

 - Before attempting a login, ensure that you can access all subdomains of Howso Platform without certificate warnings.
-- Clear your browser, or use an incognito window to avoid caching issues.
+- Clear your browser cache, or use an incognito window to avoid caching issues.

 ## Network Checks